 In Seattle, we embrace the outdoors in every season, regardless of what the weather may throw at us.
 However, the shorter (and wetter) days also mark the onset of a vibrant arts & culture season.
 From live theater to interactive museums to an eclectic music scene.
 Better yet, come in October for Refract: The Seattle Glass Experience.
 The annual multi-venue festival celebrates regional luminaries of glass art with special events, expositions, studio tours and demos—a truly transformative experience!

 You don’t need to be a Seahawks fan, a Sounders fan, or even a sports fan—just come to Seattle for the sheer experience of a game.
 We don’t mess around in supporting our teams.
-And this year, you can be part of history as NHL’s Seattle Kraken make their seasonal debut at the brand new Climate Pledge Arena.
-Their new home will open in October as the most progressive, responsible, and sustainable arena in the world.
+Learn more about the professional teams that call Seattle home and the venues they play in.

 With the onset of cooler temperatures, who doesn’t rush to embrace sweater weather?
 In Seattle, it’s a lifestyle.
 Picture yourself wrapped in cozy layers (hometown outdoor outfitters like Filson and Eddie Bauer make that easy), curled up with your latest literary find (our status as a UNESCO City of Literature embraces bookworms), while sipping a steamy craft latte (it is Seattle, after all).
 This northwest corner of the country has fully embraced hygge, the Danish concept of cozy living and simple pleasures.
 So come visit, snuggle up, and make yourself at home.